topofocus/orientdb_time_graph/README.md

 ## Assigning Events

-To assign something to the TimeGrid one has just to create an edge-class and connect this »something», which is represented as Vertex to the grid.
-The Diary example below describes how to do it from the viewpoint of the edge.
+To assign something to the TimeGrid its sufficiant to create an edge-class and connect this »something», which is represented as Vertex, to the grid.
+The Diary example below describes how to do it.

-However, if you want to assign something like a csv with a »date« column, it's easier to assin it directly to the grid:
+However, if a csv-file  with a »date« column is present, it's easier to assign it directly to the grid:

 ``` ruby